skypjack/entt/docs/md/entity.md

 empty types are treated like all other types.
 Setting a page size at component level via the `component_traits` class template is another way to disable this optimization selectively rather than globally.

+## Void storage

+A void storage (also known as `storage<void>` or `basic_storage<Type, void>`), is a fully functional storage type used to create pools not associated with a particular component type.<br/>
+From a technical point of view, it's in all respects similar to a storage for empty types when their optimization is enabled.
+Pagination is disabled as well as pointer stability (as not necessary).<br/>
+However, this should be preferred to using a simple sparse set.
+In particular, a void storage offers all those feature normally offered by other storage types.
+Therefore, it's a perfectly valid pool for use with views and groups or within a registry.

 ## Pointer stability